 Before visiting Greece for the very first time, my knowledge of Greek cuisine was limited to baklava and gyros.
 And if we’re being honest, I wasn’t even sure whether baklava was Greek, Turkish or Lebanese.
 Unsatisfied with my lack of culinary comprehension, I signed up for The Delicious Athens Food Tour by Alternative Athens.
 The small, local company aims to take you away from touristy destinations in favor of a more authentic Greek experience.

-We met our group at 10am for the start of our 3.5 hour foodie adventure.
+We met our group at 10 am for the start of our 3.5 hour foodie adventure.
+Be sure to wear comfortable walking shoes, and check the weather, but this is a food tour you can enjoy all year round, with gorgeous summer days and warm winter sun!
 Our guide, Andreas, gave an overview of Greek history before we set off.
 Greece is the birthplace of the modern world, and I assumed the country had been a bustling place for thousands of years.
 Greek myth #1: Busted!
 Did you know that in the year 1821, Athens had only 5,000 residents?
 You would have seen camels, sand and topography similar to the Middle East instead of the white stone city you see today.
 Today, 5 million people call Athens home.
 On the tour, we’d join the millions of Athenians in their daily quest for good food.

 I knew I was going to love this tour when we started out with something sweet.
 We sat down to try baklava, syrup-soaked nuts encased in crispy phyllo dough.
 My questions on the sweet pastry’s origins were answered when we learned that baklava is a Turkish dessert with Greek origins.
 Ancient Greeks made a dessert using bread, honey and nuts.
 The Arabs wrapped that dessert in phyllo and the Ottomans removed the bread.
 The style of baklava we know and love today was invented in Istanbul.
 This multi-layered dessert has a multi-layered history, too!